 What is an Editorial Workflow?

 In simple terms, an editorial workflow is a process – a process that content marketing teams use to develop content strategies that encompass everything from ideation through to creation, publication and promotion of content.

-An editorial workflow will first guide a team through creating ideas for content, and will then outline the journey of every single piece of content that subsequently gets created – who’s responsible for creating that content, when it will be published, what it will promote, and where it will be promoted.
+A good editorial workflow process will first guide a team through creating ideas for content and will then outline the journey of every single piece of content that subsequently gets created – who’s responsible for creating that content, when it will be published, what it will promote, and where it will be promoted.

 It might seem like creating an editorial workflow will complicate your content marketing processes but in fact, it simplifies them.
-By getting your whole workflow organised well in advance of publication deadlines – and indeed by being clear about the overarching intent of each piece of content as well as where it sits in an ongoing and evolving content marketing strategy – content creators can keep their focusses trained on what they do best: creating interesting, useful, entertaining and educative content.
+By getting your whole workflow organised well in advance of publication deadlines – and indeed by being clear about the overarching intent of each piece of content as well as where it sits in an ongoing and evolving content marketing strategy – it gives you the ability to efficiently assign tasks in a very seamless manner, and content creators can keep their focusses trained on what they do best: creating interesting, useful, entertaining and educative content.

 Indeed, even the best content creators in the world will struggle to produce anything that drives meaningful and lasting business results if all they are doing is reeling off one piece of content after another with no overarching strategy that binds them.